gokiburikin/gkbrkn_noita/README.md

 - **Random Flasks**: Start with a random assortment of flasks.
 - **Random Perk**: Start with a random perk.

-## Game Modifiers
-Options to modify your run.
-They are not all compatible, but can be combined to create interesting challenge runs.

-- **Goo Mode**: Outrun the goo that is taking over the world!
-- **Guaranteed Always Cast**: Wands will generate with at least one always cast spell.
-- **Hard Mode**: Removes a handful of perks and spells that tend to trivialize certain gameplay mechanics (immunities, freeze, polymorph spells, etc.)
-- **Hot Goo Mode**: Outrun the hot goo that is taking over the world!
-- **Limited Ammo**: Unlimited spells become limited based on their mana cost.
-- **Limited Mana**: Wands have more mana, but do not recharge mana over time.
-- **No Hit**: Game over if you take any damage!
-- **No Wand Editing**: All wands are frozen and can not be edited!
-- **No Wand Generation**: Removes all wands from the game that weren't specifically given to the player.\nUse this with Loadouts to create challenge runs!
-- **Order Wand Only**: Wands always generate as Shuffle: No.
-- **Shuffle Wand Only**: Wands always generate as Shuffle: Yes.
-- **Spell Shops Only**: Shops will only carry spells.
-- **Unlimited Ammo**: Limited spells become unlimited.
-- **Wand Shops Only**: Shops will only carry wands.

 ## Utility
 These options have an impact on general gameplay and are meant to be picked and chosen based on your preferred play style.